airbytehq/airbyte/docs/integrations/sources/apify-dataset.md

 # Apify dataset

 ## Overview

-[Apify](https://www.apify.com) is a web scraping and web automation platform providing ready and custom made solutions, [SDK](https://sdk.apify.com/), and other tools, such as proxies, to build and run any job at scale.
+[Apify](https://www.apify.com) is a web scraping and web automation platform providing both ready-made and custom solutions, an open-source [SDK](https://sdk.apify.com/) for web scraping, proxies, and many other tools to help you build and run web automation jobs at scale.

 The results of a scraping job are usually stored in [Apify Dataset](https://docs.apify.com/storage/dataset).
 This Airbyte connector allows you to automatically sync the contents of a dataset to your chosen destination using Airbyte.